hyperhello/JSON.cs/README.md

 value.Object    // detached Dictionary<string, JSON>?
 value.Array     // detached List<JSON>?
 value.IsNull    // bool
-value.Proxy     // IJSONProxy?
 ```

-`Number` and `Int` also interpret strings when the corresponding .NET parser accepts them. `Int` converts a double when it has no decimal.
+The `.int` accessor converts a decimal value only when it has no fractional part.

 Object keys and array indexes return `JSON?`: